 C contains all the components, Take SVD on C, and then determine components by U

-After that select one component separately from two motions, blend motion?
+After that select one component (or one row of C) separately from two motions, blend motion?

 Your result:

 We use: SPLOC decomposition X = WC; Consider each column of matrix C as a simple motion; SVD and synthesize; already tried DTW and Distortion removal.